| |

 Cleaning and vacuuming your home at least once a week, particularly in the areas your cat frequents, will interrupt the flea life cycle and greatly decrease the number of adult fleas that end up on your cat or kitten (or other pets).

-in warmer months or if you live in a warm climate, as this is when the flea life cycle is more rapid.
+A clean environment is particularly important for natural flea control in warmer months or if you live in a warm climate, as this is when the flea life cycle is more rapid.

 Methods for keeping a flea-free environment for your cat are to lay down towels wherever your cat spends time and wash the towels weekly.
 This will get rid of any flea eggs or larvae that may be lurking.
-This method will help keep a clean and flea-free environment for your cat.

 Keep your cat's bedding clean by washing in hot, soapy water at least once a week.
 Drying the bedding on maximum heat will kill fleas in any part of their life cycle.
-Be careful to roll up the bedding when taking it to the wash so that no fleas escape into other parts of your home.

 If you already have a flea problem, you should vacuum your entire home, including furniture, and pay particular attention to the areas your cat frequents (e.g., her bed or kitty condo).
-You should do this every day until you have a clean environment and flea-free environment.
+You should do this every day until you have a clean and flea-free environment.
 Vacuuming will pick up the flea eggs, larvae, and the flea "dirt" that flea larvae feed on.

 Mop uncarpeted floors to pick up all the flea dirt that may escape your broom and prevent a clean and flea-free environment.